Also Known As

 Calprotectin can be increased with the intestinal tissue damage and bleeding that is sometimes seen with use of non-steroidal anti-inflammatory drugs (NSAIDs).

 Calprotectin is related to another stool test, lactoferrin.
 Both are substances that are released by white blood cells in the stool and are associated with intestinal inflammation.
 The clinical use of these tests is still relatively new.
 They are promising as non-invasive ways of evaluating intestinal inflammation and are potentially more sensitive than stool white blood cell testing, but they are not yet available in all laboratories.
 Of the two tests, faecal calprotectin has been the most extensively studied and it is requested more frequently than lactoferrin.
 Usually one or the other will be requested, but not both.
-Samples for analysis of faecal calprotectin may have to be sent to a specialist laboratory for analysis, as this is a specialised test and not available universally throughout the UK.
+Samples for analysis of faecal calprotectin may have to be sent to a specialist laboratory for analysis, as this is a specialised test and testing is often centralised in specific laboratories within a region.

 In some cases, faecal calprotectin may be low even when inflammation is present (a false negative).
-This is most frequently seen with children.
+In young children (less than 4 years of age) the normal range for calprotectin may be higher.

 • Can a blood test be substituted for a stool calprotectin test?